 Migraines and headaches

-A 2012 review of migraine studies found that acupuncture was at least as effective at easing migraine symptoms as classic treatments, including medication.
+A 2012 review of migraine studies found that acupuncture was at least as effective at easing migraine symptoms as other treatments, including medication.
 It also has some benefits over those classic treatments, including longer lasting effects, lower medication use, and fewer serious complications or side effects.